Gender and Sexuality in Assassin's Creed Syndicate

 But we’re sticking with the allies and the concept of gender a little longer as we dive into Ned Wynert.
 And this is going to be the biggest example outside of Jacob and Roth that we can find within the game.

 Ned is a trans character.
-That said, no variations of the word “trans” or “transexual” or any such identifier are ever used within the game itself, but it is described to a degree, and confirmed explicitly outside of the game (and mentioned in many press articles before the game’s release).
+That said, no variations of the word “trans” or “transgender” or any such identifier are ever used within the game itself, but it is described to a degree, and confirmed explicitly outside of the game (and mentioned in many press articles before the game’s release).
 Ned’s being trans is put in a very similar place to Jacob’s bisexuality.
 Only… maybe worse.

 Let’s get into how Ned being trans is described…